ivoyovchev/climbingtracker99/README.md

-# ClimbingTracker99
+# Climbing Tracker 99

-A comprehensive iOS/macOS app for tracking climbing training progress, health metrics, and nutrition.
+A comprehensive climbing training and progress tracking app for iOS.

-## Version 1.0.4
+## Version 1.0.5

 ### Features
-- Training tracking with customizable exercises
+- Track your climbing training sessions
+- Record and analyze different types of exercises
-- Weight and health metrics monitoring
+- Monitor your weight and health metrics
-- Nutrition tracking
+- Set and track training goals
-- Photo gallery for training moments
+- Capture and organize climbing moments
+- View detailed statistics and progress
-- Widget support for quick progress viewing
+- Widget support for quick access to key metrics
-- Data visualization with charts and progress bars

 ### Recent Updates
-- Improved exercise grid layout with better spacing and aspect ratio
-- Enhanced exercise tile design for better visibility
+- Simplified exercise analysis view
-- Consistent padding and spacing across the training interface
-- Improved exercise recording interface
+- Improved performance and stability
-- Enhanced grade selection for Limit Bouldering
+- Enhanced user interface
-- Consistent header layout across all tabs
-- Centered and larger titles
-- Improved spacing and visual hierarchy
+- Fixed various bugs and issues
-- Enhanced widget UI

 ### Requirements
-- iOS 17.0+ / macOS 14.0+
+- iOS 17.0 or later
-- Xcode 15.0+
+- Xcode 15.0 or later
-- Swift 5.9+
+- Swift 5.9 or later

 ### Installation
 1. Clone the repository
-2. Open `climbingtracker99.xcodeproj` in Xcode
+2. Open the project in Xcode
-3. Build and run the project
+3. Build and run on your device or simulator

+### Contributing
+Feel free to submit issues and enhancement requests.

 ### License
 This project is licensed under the MIT License - see the LICENSE file for details.